-Expand the existing parking area on South Karori Road to better support safe usage and related activities
+- Expand the existing parking area on South Karori Road to better support safe usage and related activities - 2.
+Improve and expand the overspill parking at the southern end

-- 2. Improve and expand the overspill parking at the southern end - 3.
-Re-develop the main car park area to increase capacity, provide for safer usage and create hub around entry point and trail head - 4.
+- 3. Re-develop the main car park area to increase capacity, and provide safer usage.
+Revise carpark layout with alternative exits when required.
+Create new entry hub to park between north and south carparks at trail head. - 4.
 Reconfigure access and egress to/from the track system and trailhead area by realigning or rebuilding bridges - 5.
 Effectively connect the overspill parking to the trailhead area - 6.
 Create a well-defined threshold to the track system - 7.
 Continue to facilitate and grow cycle access from all secondary and tertiary access points - 8.
 Look at the feasibility of creating a safe crossing of Makara Road to link Karori Park into the Northern Area of Makara Peak - 9.
-At the same time look into the feasibility of expanding parking in the northern parking area at Karori Park and developing safe and sustainable linking tracks.
+At the same time look into the feasibility of developing safe and sustainable linking tracks between Makara Peak and Karori Park. - 10.
+Consider adding a warm up track at the southern end adjacent to the overspill car park area.